 Creating effective copy is no easy task, but help is at hand!
 In this article, we’re letting you in on the most important tips you can implement to boost your website copy.
 Nail these pointers and you’ll set your pages up to climb search rankings as well as convince your users to act.

-Links and keywords aren’t the only powerful factors that determine your search rankings – credibility is a huge deal too.
+Links and keywords aren’t the only powerful factors that determine your search rankings – credibility plays a huge part, too.
 Google likes sites that receive more engagement than others and hates sites that see large bounce rates (when someone leaves as soon as they land on a page).

 The more time a visitor spends on your site, the better your chances of ranking higher on Google and other leading search engines.
-So the idea is to hit your visitors with statements and language that get them sticking around instead of smashing the back button.
+So, the idea is to hit your visitors with statements and types of language that gets them sticking around instead of smashing the back button.

 🗣️ This will blow your mind: